 With its epic scenery, California was made for road trips—but every good road trip requires occasional stops to refuel.
 The definition of “refuel,” of course, easily extends to snacks or lunch—and in foodie-friendly California, even gas stations excel at the culinary arts.

 Not many gas stations, after all, offer up a good affogato, with espresso poured over organic ice cream—but that’s what you can get at Kelly‘s Fuel & Provisions, in the Napa Valley town of Yountville.
-The Hillstone restaurant company (which includes the nearby Rutherford Grill) bought the closed filling station in 2011 and revamped it with road trip–themed decor, a vintage upright piano, and a creative menu, along with a deep selection of local wines.
+The Hillstone restaurant company (which includes the nearby Rutherford Grill) bought the closed filling station in 2011 and revamped it with road trip–themed décor, a vintage upright piano, and a creative menu, along with a deep selection of local wines.
 “Our coffee drinks are probably the most popular, since they tend to go hand-in-hand with the filling-station concept,” says manager Tim Kelly.
-“And the organic soft-serve ice cream is from Straus Family Creamery, in neighboring Sonoma County.”
-Located in the heart of wine country, Kelly’s also prides itself on its selection of bottles—and a certain ambience.
+“And the organic soft-serve ice cream is from Straus Family Creamery, in neighbouring Sonoma County.”
+Located in the heart of Wine Country, Kelly’s also prides itself on its selection of bottles—and a certain ambience.
 “Not a day passes,” says Kelly, “where we don’t see folks walk in with a smile on their face as they take it in and say, ‘Wow, this is the nicest filling station I’ve ever been in!’”

 Read on for great California gas stations, listed south to north, where you can fill much more than your gas tank.